Other Exercises

 In the courtroom of honor, the judge pounded his gavel

-And that the strings in the books ain't pulled and persuaded
+And the strings in the books ain't pulled and persuaded

-And that even the nobles get handled
+And even the nobles get properly handled

-Stared at the person who killed for no reason
+at the person who killed for no reason

 And he spoke through his cloak, most deep and distinguished,